A Generic Overview of Video Image Editor

 Quality Assurance

-Don’t forget to validate your Video Image Editor output:
+Don’t forget to test your Video Image Editor output:

 - Preview: Watch through your content before final export it.